daveism/560-prez/4th.md

 Looks like a slight upward trend in the later years.

+Maybe there is a difference in the two basins (Western Atlantic and Eastern Pacific)?

 ***Max wind speed for storms for Western Atlantic***

 <img alt="Max wind speed for storms for Western Atlantic" src="../master/charts/Western_Atlantic_bar_storm_maxwind.png?raw=true" width="75%" height="75%" >